They’re the two largest cities in Andalusia. So which to visit?

-I’ll go through the different reasons why Seville should be your choice.
+I’ll go through the different reasons why Seville should be your choice (if you have to choose).

 Tourist Attractions – Malaga or Seville?